tblobaum/thenewworldpost.com/_posts/2021-08-08-what-are-the-royal-family-members-zodiac-signs.markdown

 Zodiac sign: Taurus

 Like his older sister and great-grandmother, 2-year-old Louis is also a Taurus.
 And while he still may be too young to figure out exactly how he fits his sign, we imagine he’ll share some of the same traits as his royal predecessors.

+This article first appeared on the Yahoo.

+<a href="https://www.yahoo.com/video/royal-family-members-zodiac-signs-173500891.html" data-iframely-url></a>